 When battling the occasional rain shower on the island, having some fruity rum drinks is the perfect situation on Barbados tours.
-We too one sleepy afternoon to head to the Mont Gay Rum distillery for a quick history lesson and tasting.
-Mont Gay is popular in the UK and the US as one of the top Barbadian rums that comes in a few light-to-dark varieties.
-While it was interesting to see how they manufacture their spirits, the highlight was simply hanging out g at the bar with a knowledgeable tender and some samples.
+We too, one sleepy afternoon, headed over to the Mont Gay Rum distillery for a quick history lesson and tasting.
+Mont Gay is popular in the UK and the US as one of the top Barbadian rums that come in a few light-to-dark varieties.
+While it was interesting to see how they manufacture their spirits, the highlight was simply hanging out at the bar with a knowledgeable tender and some samples.
 The XO stood out as a rich and smooth blend, so we took a few bottles home!
 Have a cocktail or two as well before you leave – The ‘Spice of Life’ made with mango puree and passionfruit was beautifully tart.

 Plan your Barbados Trip